inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 ## Input Folder Structure

-We assume the following layout:
+We assume the following folder structure:

 ```
 swash-inputs/